napari/docs/docs/naps/6-contributable-menus.md

 To allow users to browse menus more effectively without having to click each item to figure out what it does, menu contributions should be given a `description` field that is available when the user is inspecting the menu.
-The `description` should be required, so that
+The `description` should be required and displayed in the bottom left hand status bar of napari, so that users can be confident of what will happen when they click on an item.

 ### Item Grouping & Ordering